 Read about all UO Libraries workshops:

-If you prefer a one-on-one or small group consultation, contact a local expert on the Help page of this guide.
+If you prefer a one-on-one or small group consultation, contact a local expert on the Help pages of the citation management guides.